BrianHammond/Login_Test_Tool/README.md

 Click on run.bat to run the program, the bat file will all required dependencies.

-Tested with [MongoDB Cloud](https://account.mongodb.com/account/login) and MongoDB on Docker.
+Tested with [MongoDB Cloud](https://account.mongodb.com/account/login) and MongoDB on docker, radio button lets you select between the two.

 Best Regards,<br/>
 Brian